CONDITIONS WE TREAT

 scleroderma

-A chronic inflammatory disease that affects joints, muscles, and other parts of the body
+A chronic inflammatory disease that varies widely in its presentation, potentially affecting skin, joints, muscles, nerves, kidneys, and other parts of the body

 lupus (SLE)